simondhalliday/data_simulations/README.md

 data_simulations
 ================

-This is a large project where a colleage (Andrew Bray) and I are composing simulations of data to 'check' economic models that are taught in introductory and intermediate microeconomics.
+This is a large project where a colleague (Andrew Bray) and I are composing simulations of data to 'check' economic models that are taught in introductory and intermediate microeconomics.
 Some of the data simulations will have little to do with economic theory, but rather to do with interesting historical data that presents interesting problems for economic theory to explain, such as the various 'hockey stick' graphs that we will be putting here.